sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 ## Ruby :: Core Syntax, Variables, and Operators

+### Numbers

+Numbers in Javascript compared to Ruby are very similar with some small differences.

+In Javscript there was really only one official type of number, but in Ruby there is a different type if a number is a whole _integer_ (no decimals) or a _float_ (contains decimals).

+Integers: `1`, `23`, and `-10000`
+Decimals: `3.14`, `-808.08` and `12.043e-04`

+Commas are not allowed in numbers, but underscores are.
+So if you feel the need to mark your thousands so the numbers are more readable, use an underscore.

+`population = 12_000_000_000`

 ### Semicolons

 We have been writing JavaScript without semicolons; however, when searching the